New York Child Custody Modification Lawyers

-Even if a substantial change in circumstances is shown, the party requesting modification must also show that the modification serves the best interest of the children.
-In analyzing whether a modification is in the best interest of the children, the court considers several factors.
+Even if a substantial change in circumstances is shown, the party requesting modification must also show that the modification serves the interest of the children.
+In analyzing whether a modification is in the interest of the children, the court considers several factors.
 These factors may include:

 - Wishes of the parents as to custody

 - Wishes of the children (if they are mature enough to state their wishes)

 - Character and circumstances of the persons involved

 - Domestic violence issues, if any

 - Any other factor that the courts deems as relevant